Quaker Parrot (Monk Parrot) Fact File

 The quaker parrot is an omnivore.
 These parrots live on a diet of seeds, fruits, buds, blossoms, grasses and insects.

-When introduced near human settlements they will take sweet potato, drying meats and cereals.
+When introduced near human settlements they will take sweet potato, drying meats, legumes, citrus and cereals.

 The quaker parrot breeds between October and December.
 The pair of parrots will create a nest of consisting of separate chambers.
 Each of these chambers will save a different purpose.
 Generally incubation will take place in one while another is used for older chicks.
 2 chambers is normal but many others may be in use.

 Four to seven eggs are deposited in the nest.
+These eggs are coloured white.
 The parents will sit on the eggs until they hatch after 20-30 days.
 The chicks become mature at 1 year old.
+Adult chicks may remain with their parents to help raise the next clutch of chicks.

 Quaker parrots have a loud staccato shriek.
 They can also be trained to speak a wide variety of human phrases.